Search

 Hydration/fluids/ Nutrition/risk feeding at end of life: Dr Debbie Alexander, Medical Director, East Cheshire Hospice

-Managing seizures in the last days to weeks of life: Dr Sally Chambers, Palliative Care Consultant, St Lukes Hospice
+Managing seizures in the last days to weeks of life: Dr Sally Chambers, Consultant Physician with an Interest in End of Life Care, St Lukes Hospice

 Pain management- What drug therapies can be used to support this symptom: Dr Beth Farrar, Registrar Specialist Palliative Care, East Cheshire NHS Trust